D3lt4lph4/jpeg_deep/README.md

 The prediction will be done on the test set.
 You need to modify the config_temp.py file in the experiment generated folder in order to use a different dataset.

 **For the vgg16 based classifiers:** The prediction script uses the test generator specified in the config file to get the data.
-Hence, with the provided examples, you may need first to convert the weights to a fully convolutional network.
+Hence, with the provided examples, you may need first to convert the weights to a fully convolutional version of the network.
+This can be done using the [classification2ssd.py](scripts/classification2ssd.py) script.

 Once this is done, simply run the following command: